Vodafone 5G coverage and roll-out

 In Spain you can get it in Madrid, Barcelona, Valencia, Seville, Malaga, Zaragoza, Pamplona, Bilbao, La Coruña, Vigo, Vitoria, San Sebastián, Gijón, Logroño, Santander and more.

-In Ireland you can get 5G in Cork, Dublin, Galway, Limerick, Drogheda, Dundalk, Swords and Waterford.
+In Ireland you can get 5G in the likes of Cork, Dublin, Galway, Limerick, Drogheda, Dundalk, Swords and Waterford.

 And in Germany it's available in a huge number of places, including but not limited to Cologne, Dusseldorf, Hamburg, Dortmund, Munich, Berlin, and Frankfurt.